 The fundamental approach of SaaS or BaaS or API monetization is to provide customers with different services and plans.
 So users can select and buy the plan quota they think it’s sufficient and pay for a reasonable price.
 Flask limiter has existing modules and parameters for your application to adopt and build these functions.
 It’s easy and lightweight to upgrade your SaaS with this extension.

-In this Python tutorial, I’ll talk about Flask Limiter and relevant features and parameters.
+In this Chapter, I’ll talk about Flask Limiter and its relevant features and parameters.
 By the end of this article, you can master the skills and start equipping your application with the Flask rate limits, which are used to set and provide different plans for buyers.

 - What’s Flask Limiter